frontfoot/overlay_me/README.md

 ## Known problems

-- the content management bit needs the page content to be in a #container div (will upgrade that soon)
 - you can't find the panel? it's probably hidden aside (previous bigger screen location) or hidden (press 'H')
 - you see the overlay but can't drag it? the 'Content on Top' option is probably on (press 'C')
 - not a big deal: I tried to bend middleman sprockets configuration to load the stylesheets into /assets but failed... so we try loading both local paths for stylesheets (/assets/xx.css and /stylesheets/xx.css - see load.coffee)